ednieuw/Word-Colour-Clock-SK6812-WS2812/README.md

 <br>
 More here: https://github.com/ednieuw/DCF77_NoInterrupt<br>
 The DCF77 signal is disturbed by the colour LEDs.<br>
-Turn off the LEDs during the night or place the receiver at least 10 cm away from the LEDs.<br>
+Turn off the power to the LEDs during the night or place the receiver at least 10 cm away from the LEDs.<br>
 Also cheap power supplies, PC's, magnetrons and other high frequency apparatus can disturb the signal.<br>
 If the signal falls away or is erratic, turn off all electrical devices and power supplies<br>
 and find the culprit.<br>